 What are Options: Calls and Puts?

 An option is a derivative, a contract that gives the buyer the right, but not the obligation, to buy or sell the underlying asset by a certain date (expiration date) at a specified price (strike price).
 There are two types of options: calls and puts.
-US options can be exercised at any time prior to their expiration.
-European options can only be exercised on the expiration date.
+American-style options can be exercised at any time prior to their expiration.
+European-style options can only be exercised on the expiration date.

 To enter into an option contract, the buyer must pay an option premium.
 The two most common types of options are calls and puts: